hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter13.md

 - avg
 - min, max

-Complex queries may in fact have subexpressions repeated in different parts of the query, which can be similarly exploited, to reduce query evaluation costs.
+Complex queries may in fact, have subexpressions repeated in different parts of the query, which can be similarly exploited to reduce query evaluation costs.
 Such optimization is known as `multi-query optimization`.

 `Common subexpression elimination` optimizes subexpressions shared by different expressions in a program, by computing and storing the result, and reusing it wherever the subexpression occurs.

 The `shared-scan` optimization works as follows: Instead of reading the relation repeatedly from disk, once for each query that needs to scan a relation, data are read once from disk, and pipelined to each of the queries.

 In `parametric query optimization`, a query is optimized without being provided specific values for its parameters.

-## Summary

-TODO